 NHS England require that the net earnings of doctors engaged in the practice is publicised and the required disclosure is shown below.
 However, it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice and should not be used to for any judgement about GP earnings, nor to make any comparisons with other practices.
-The average earnings for GPs working in Pelaw Medical Practice in the last financial year ending in 2018/19 was £40,405 before taxation and National Insurance.
-This is for 1 full time GP and 4 part time GPs who worked in the practice for more than 6 months.
-Average earnings 2019-20
+The average earnings for GPs working in Pelaw Medical Practice in the last financial year was £54,023 before taxation and National Insurance.
+This is for 5 part time GPs who worked in the practice for more than 6 months.

 The Pelaw Medical Practice vision of the future is to continue to provide the best possible healthcare and education to meet the needs of the practice population.
 To offer a team approach to healthcare not only within our own practice but to integrate with local practices to ensure that the human resources and skills available are used to the advantage of the local community.
 To continue to treat each patient as an individual and be sensitive to their needs without any prejudice.
 To continue to offer secondary care services within the practice and hopefully negotiate with the Primary Care Trust to extend the range of procedures provided.
 To look at the best ways of obtaining community feedback and involvement in the planning and development of primary care, in conjunction with the Gateshead Clinical Commissioning Group (CCG) Ultimately to be a general practice that patients feel comfortable to visit and feel safe in the knowledge they will be offered a good primary care service.